stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

 You always have to make it-- Well, what do you want me to make a reference to, Trotskyist Argentina?
 That's not a thing!
 He just lived there.
-Go on-- on you go.
+Go on-- On you go.

 ##### [Ben snorts, Tim laughs]

 #### BEN

-"Given the whole molten slurry melting off David's onesie and the subsequent banishment to the Expedition basement has David 7 been stuck in his loincloth this entire time?
+>"Given the whole molten slurry melting off David's onesie and the subsequent banishment to the Expedition basement, has David 7 been stuck in his loincloth this entire time?
 He must be so cold!"

 Ah, to assume that David has a loincloth. __[Tim laughs]__ You sweet, summer child.

 #### TIM